 The graph below shows a column plot along a single column at the center of the red rectangle.
 The black values show the pixel values and they appear to follow a slope plus some curvature.
 The red curve shows a 3 term polynomial fit (the quadratic y = a0 + a1x + a2x2).
 All points were fit (none rejected), giving a standard deviation of the fit is +/- 25.4 ADU, which is then an excellent estimate of the readout noise.
 Data rejection is not usually warranted because the bias is a smooth function of row number plus or minus readout noise.

 Is this fit adequate to characterize the bias or is there finer structure that is hidden by the noise in a single column?
 By averaging many overscan columns to beat down the noise, we will be able to reveal lower level structure.

 The next plot shows the mean column value in the overscan rectangle plus a fit.
 Notice that the reduction in noise reveals finer structure as expected.
-As above, the red curve shows a 3 term polynomial fit.
-The standard deviation of the fit is 2.64.
-Notice that the two ends do not show the brightening you see in lowest and highest rows of the original image; the brightening shows dark current, not bias.
+As above, the red curve shows a 3-term polynomial fit with a standard deviation of 2.64.
+Notice that the highest and lowest rows do not show the brightening visible in original image, revealing that edge effect results from dark current, not bias.